 Authority

-Above that sits authority: was this flow authorised in this context, and can the system prove it?
+Authority is the next check: was this flow authorised in this context, and can the system prove it?

 When that enforcement is missing, the trifecta is what you are left with.
 "Don't combine these three capabilities" is the only lever available because the system has no way to represent what it was actually permitted to do.
 The trifecta is the fallback you get without verifiable consent.